envyniv/denparpg/README.md

-# denparpg
+# DenpaRPG
- A fanmade, open source reconstrcution of the engine used in the "The Denpa Men" series games.
+ A fanmade, open source reconstrcution of the engine used in the ["The Denpa Men"]() series games.